RobotLocomotion/drake/drake/doc/models.rst

 But there are cases where we need the precision of a mesh.
 For example, extra modeling precision may be needed to simulate a robot arm's end effector reaching into tight spaces or performing dexterous manipulation tasks.
-In these cases, if its taking too long to process the original mesh, then the mesh needs to be simplified.
+In these cases, if it's taking too long to process the original mesh, then the mesh needs to be simplified.
 The next section describes some options.

 .. _models_simplifying_meshes: